jkunimune/Rubber-Earth/README.md

 combining and varying existing projections, and optimisation by advanced calculus.

 And yet, this is the twenty-first century.
 The Mayan apocalypse has come and gone.
-Minecraft has come, gone, and come again.
+There are over seven generations of Pokemon.
 Cartographers need not bow to these computational constraints any longer.
 The time has come to shake free of these arbitrary lines of latitude and longitude, to throw off these circles and hyperellipses and power functions, to deny control over our maps to these unchallenged assumptions that physical